British Midland International: Subsidiaries

 In 2002, BMI set up a low-cost subsidiary, Bmibaby, using Boeing 737s which were displaced after BMI's fleet renewal programme favoured an all-Airbus fleet.
 Bmibaby flew routes between major and secondary airports around Europe from its bases at East Midlands Airport, Manchester Airport and Birmingham Airport until it was closed down by IAG in September 2012.

 The airline also operated a regional subsidiary named BMI Regional, headquartered in Aberdeen.
 An agreement to sell the airline to the Scottish-based consortium Sector Aviation Holdings was reached in May 2012 and was completed on 1 June 2012.
 BMI Regional continued to operate regional services for BMI until 27 October 2012, when it began operations as an independent airline.

 Business trends

 The key trends for BMI over its later years are shown below (figures as at year ending 31 December, and include Bmibaby):

 Financial data was reported in pounds sterling, and then in euros, because BMI was fully consolidated into the Lufthansa group of airlines on 1 July 2009.

 Destinations

 Codeshare agreements

-By October 2012, BMI had codeshare agreements with the following airlines:
+Throughout its existence, BMI had codeshare agreements with the following airlines: